srobo/docs/simulator/programming/index.md

 <div class="info">
-  To more closely reflect reality, artificial noise has been added to simulated values such that sensors and actuators are not perfectly are not perfectly accurate, and may fluctuate slightly between measurements or operations.
+  To more closely reflect reality, artificial noise has been added to simulated values such that sensors and actuators are not perfectly accurate, and may fluctuate slightly between measurements or operations.
 </div>

 ### Motors